Sudice (Opava District): Transport

-The I/46 road from the Czech-Polish border to Opava and Olomouc passes through the municipality.
+The I/46 road from the Czech-Polish border to Opava and Olomouc runs through the municipality.
 There are two road border crossings with Poland: Sudice / Pietraszyn and Sudice / Ściborzyce Wielkie.

 Sights

 The main landmark of Sudice is the pseudo-Gothic Church of Saint John the Baptist from the early 20th century.
 The entire church complex is a cultural monument.